 Complex pullbacks are a little tricky in that they can be hiding inside a higher time frame structure.
 What may appear to be a simple pullback will actually be a two-legged (complex) pullback on a lower time frame.

-Again, this is simply how the markets move and nobody invented this concept.
+Again, this is how the markets move and nobody invented this concept.
 If you are a trader and you have to exit a losing position, when would you do it?
-It’s common sense.

 Before this complex pullback, we had what appeared to be simple pullbacks on this time frame.
 Remember, simple pullbacks can be complex pullbacks on smaller time frames.
-Price advanced off the simple but when this complex completed, the price went on an extended up move.
+Price advanced off the first leg but when this complex completed, the price went on an extended up move.

 The first black line indicates the first leg of this pullback and the pin bar looks like it could indicate a resumption of the up trend.
 Traders enter and place their stop below the candle.